NeuroLink vs LangChain: When to Use Which (An Honest Comparison)

 NeuroLink’s Approach: Provider Abstraction

 NeuroLink abstracts the provider.
-Its core primitive is the unified interface – a single generate() and stream() API that works identically across 13 AI providers.
+Its core primitive is the unified interface – a single generate() and stream() API that works identically across 30 named AI providers.

-- Provider-first: Unified interface across 13 providers (defined in the
+- Provider-first: Unified interface across 30 named providers (defined in the

 streamText,generateText) - TypeScript-native: Built at Juspay for production TypeScript backends from day one

-- MCP-native: Tool integration through the Model Context Protocol standard, not custom abstractions
+- MCP-native: Tool integration through the Model Context Protocol standard, with stdio, SSE, WebSocket, and HTTP transports supported

 NeuroLink’s mental model is: write your AI logic once, run it on any provider.